Mitchell Froom

 Mitchell Froom (born June 29, 1953) is an American musician and record producer.
 He was a member of the bands Gamma and Latin Playboys, and is the keyboardist for Crowded House.
-He has produced albums for several artists, including David LaFlamme, Richard Thompson, Los Lobos, Suzanne Vega, and Vonda Shepard.
+He has produced albums for several artists, including David LaFlamme, Richard Thompson, Los Lobos, Suzanne Vega, Joan Osborne and Vonda Shepard.

 Career

 Froom began his career as a keyboard player in Sonoma County, California.
 The band Crossfire featured two keyboard players; Mitchell on one side of the stage and his brother David on the other with Gary Pihl on guitar.
 He also played keyboards on the Ronnie Montrose-led group Gamma's third album Gamma 3, and the first two solo albums of David LaFlamme (of It's a Beautiful Day fame) titled White Bird and Inside Out.
 The latter two projects he also co-produced with LaFlamme.

 He then produced the first three Crowded House albums, which led to more production jobs with Richard Thompson, Los Lobos, American Music Club, Suzanne Vega and Paul McCartney.
 In 1982, Froom scored the adult film Café Flesh; his soundtrack was later released as the album Key of Cool.
 In the late 1980s, Crowded House leader Neil Finn invited Froom to join the band as an official member, but Froom declined due to his producing career.

 In 1987 he produced and wrote incidental music for the neo-noir film Slam Dance.

-Between 1992 and 2002 Froom formed a full-time partnership with engineer Tchad Blake.
-Production credits include albums from American Music Club, Stevie Ann, Tasmin Archer, the Bangles, Peter Case, the Corrs, Elvis Costello, Sheryl Crow, Crowded House, the Ditty Bops, Tim Finn, Missy Higgins, Indigo Girls, Los Lobos, Robin Gibb, Maria McKee, Pat McLaughlin, Randy Newman, Nerina Pallot, Pearl Jam, Phantom Planet, Bonnie Pink, Daniel Powter, Bonnie Raitt, Ron Sexsmith, the Del Fuegos, Richard Thompson, and Suzanne Vega.
+Between 1990 and 2002 Froom formed a full-time partnership with engineer Tchad Blake.
+Production credits include albums from American Music Club, Stevie Ann, Tasmin Archer, the Bangles, Peter Case, the Corrs, Elvis Costello, Sheryl Crow, Crowded House, the Del Fuegos, the Ditty Bops, Tim Finn, Robin Gibb, Missy Higgins, Indigo Girls, Los Lobos, Maria McKee, Pat McLaughlin, Randy Newman, Nerina Pallot, Pearl Jam, Phantom Planet, Bonnie Pink, Daniel Powter, the Pretenders, Bonnie Raitt, Ron Sexsmith, Richard Thompson, and Suzanne Vega.
 Froom and Blake joined with David Hidalgo and Louie Perez of Los Lobos to form the experimental roots collaboration Latin Playboys.